insightsengineering/teal.modules.general/README.md

 # teal.modules.general

-This package contains a set of standard `teal` modules for you to include in your `teal` applications.
+This package contains a set of standard `teal` modules for you to include in applications.
 These include modules for:

 - viewing data (including `tm_variable_browser`, `tm_data_table`, `tm_file_viewer`, ...)